Mikkidi101/Loppuprojekti/index.md

 Pour a gallon of milk into the bowl.
 Basically, take the same guidance as above: don't be messy, but if you are, clean it up!

-### **Sama kuin "Lists" osion Tehtävässä 5.
-En keksinyt useammankaan yrityksen jälkeen sitä muotoa mitä haettiin, mutta tässä on yrityksiäni. "soft breaks" muotoa osasin siis kyllä käyttää:)!**
+### **En keksinyt useammankaan yrityksen jälkeen sitä muotoa mitä haettiin, mutta tässä on yrityksiäni. "soft breaks" muotoa osasin siis kyllä käyttää:)!**